 We’re all busy people, and after each session, homework might not always be a priority for your client.
 Making them aware that you’ll ping them mid-week about how their homework exercise is going will easier be a reminder to them, or even provide them the nudge they need to get the job done.

-Recommendation: Try using a digital resource like Therachat to chat to your clients on a one-to-one basis and increase the quality of your homework compliance as a result.
+Recommendation: Try using a digital resource like Therachat to text with your clients in a HIPAA-compliant way on a one-to-one basis and increase the quality of your homework compliance as a result.

 5. Making homework activities engaging

 Fun and engaging homework will help to improve the chances of success for your client.
 Even making things a little interactive, getting other people involved or even allowing them to be creative will help them to test their abilities and provide them with a good excuse to actively get involved in your homework.
 For you, it’s easier to sell too!

 Recommendation: Why not try combining activities with other people they love and care about, studies have shown by interacting with others on an activity, can help them to achieve success.

 Resources outside of therapy tools can be very helpful to a client looking to make time for homework compliance.
 Recommending a client some blogs, resources, products and even tools they can use to be more mindfulness, organised or even present will allow them to improve their chances of success with the homework.
 From a meditation video recommendation to an organisation application, all of these can save them valuable time and increase their likelihood of success of completion with homework.

 Recommendation: Provide them with an end of week list for things to try out.
 Even this list can be used, whether it’s one thing or all of them, that they can go away and check out themselves for their own personal mindfulness.

 Making decisions for a client with homework can sometimes be a little overwhelming for them.
 Getting a piece of homework and being forced to do it daunts all of us, so allowing week on week or even occasionally a little more freedom of choice will help to give control to the client.